Baldur's Gate 3: Gameplay

 In character creation, the player selects a class, (Note: Class is one of the most important decisions in Baldur's Gate 3—it is the primary determinant of a character's play style.
 There are twelve options for character class: Bard, Barbarian, Cleric, Druid, Fighter, Monk, Paladin, Ranger, Rogue, Sorcerer, Warlock, or Wizard.
 Each class has multiple subclasses, offering further play-style specialisation.
 For example: the Wild Magic subclass for the Barbarian provides a typically melee-focused character with spellcasting abilities.
-Subclasses are not available at the start of the game but are gained at level 2 or 3 (of the maximum 12), except for Cleric, Paladin, Sorcerer, and Warlock.) species, (Note: There are ten available species: Dragonborn, Drow, Dwarf, Elf, Githyanki, Gnome, Half-Elf, Half-Orc, Halfling, or Tiefling.) and backstory.
+Subclasses are not available at the start of the game but are gained at level 2 or 3 (of the maximum 12), except for Cleric, Paladin, Sorcerer, and Warlock.) species, (Note: There are eleven available species: Dragonborn, Drow, Dwarf, Elf, Githyanki, Gnome, Half-Elf, Half-Orc, Halfling, Human, or Tiefling.) and backstory.
 (Note: There are 11 available backgrounds—Acolyte, Charlatan, Criminal, Entertainer, Folk Hero, Guild Artisan, Noble, Outlander, Sage, Soldier, or Urchin.
 These grant additional skills and dialogue options.
 The Dark Urge has a unique Haunted One background.)
 If the selected class uses magic, they will also choose their starting spells.
 Characters level up by collecting experience points by several means—examples include exploration, combat, and solving puzzles.
 Levelling up provides access to new class features.
 The maximum player level of Baldur's Gate 3 is level 12; in the tabletop game, the limit is level 20.
 Available at certain level intervals are feats.
 These diversify or specialise a character's style of play.
 With each feat, players choose a new ability or increase their stats, which are called abilities.
 (Note: Abilities govern a character's effectiveness with a range of tasks.
 They include strength, dexterity, constitution, intelligence, wisdom, and charisma.)
 After levelling up, players can also choose to place a level into a different class, known as multiclassing.
 (Note: Multi-classed characters level each class separately.
 For example: a level-2 sorcerer-rogue would be a level-1 sorcerer and a level-1 rogue.)